callum-savage/waterbom/README.md

 -   `get_timeseries_list()`
 -   `get_timeseries()`

-These functions always return a `tibble`, with the default columns selected to match the WDO interface.
-Columns are not renamed despite some unfortunate naming conventions used by the API.
-This is to ensure consistency between requests.

-There are two additional functions which may be useful to advanced users:
+There are two additional functions which may also be useful in some cases:

 -   `get_bom_data()` allows you to make an arbitrary data request.
--   `get_bom_response()` is an advanced function which returns the response object with no processing.
+-   `get_bom_response()` returns the response object with no processing.
 This can be useful for non-data API requests.

-## Queries

-Queries are made using key-value-pair requests.
-Most (but not all) of the error checking is left to the API, meaning that you can make bad requests if you want.
-The function documentation covers common use cases, however some query options are undocumented.

-## Typical usage

 ## Roadmap